Sec-Dan/WinFlags/README.md

-# WinFlags – Proper Flag Emoji Support for Windows Chrome
+# WinFlags – Proper Flag Emoji Support for Windows Chromium Browsers

-**Tired of seeing boring “JP” instead of 🇯🇵 on Windows?
+**Tired of seeing boring “JP” instead of  on Windows?
 So were we.**

 WinFlags is a lightweight Chrome extension that automatically replaces flag emoji (which show as 2-letter codes on Windows) with real flag icons.
 Smooth, inline, accessible, and beautifully rendered – just like they should be.